Rasesh2005/solid-engima/README.md

 # solid-engima
-An simple assistant written in cpp and a lil bit python this assistant can even speak!! currently its under development...
+An simple assistant written in cpp and a lil bit python

+This assistant can even speak!!

+Currently its under development...